frederic-perez/AmE-dictionary/data/idioms.md

 __have a screw loose__
 __have a sneaking suspicion__ To have a slight but persistent premonition or intuition (about something).
 __have a thing for (someone)__ To have a romantic infatuation with someone, especially unbeknownst to that person.
-__have a trick up (one’s) sleeve__ To have a secret plan, idea, or advantage that can be utilized if and when it is required.
+__have a trick up (one’s) sleeve__ :two: To have a secret plan, idea, or advantage that can be utilized if and when it is required.
 A reference to cheating at a card game by hiding a favorable card up one’s sleeve.
 __have a yen for (something)__ To have a very strong and persistent desire or craving for something.
 __have a/the wolf by the ear(s)__ To be in a difficult situation from which it is as dangerous to extricate oneself as it is to remain in it.
+__have an itch for (something)__ To have an interest in or desire to do something. _I have an itch for another road trip, but I’m not sure where to go._
 __have bats in the belfry__
 __have bigger fish to fry__ :two: To have more important things to do.
 __have butterflies on one’s stomach__